dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

 Valid characters in HTML are '#x9', '#xa', '#xd', and '#x20' to '#x10ffff'.
 Characters that are discouraged (see section:- #5.1) but not invalid are not removed.

-However, with '$config["clean_ms_char"]' set as '1' or '2', most of the discouraged characters (code-points 127 to 159) that many Microsoft applications incorrectly use (often as as per the 'Windows 1252' encoding system), and the character for code-point '133', are converted to appropriate decimal numerical entities -- see appendix in section:- #5.4.
+However, with '$config["clean_ms_char"]' set as '1' or '2', most of the discouraged characters (code-points 127 to 159) that many Microsoft applications incorrectly use (often as as per the 'Windows 1252' or 'Cp-1252' encoding system), and the character for code-point '133', are converted to appropriate decimal numerical entities -- see appendix in section:- #5.4.
 This can help avoid some display issues arising from copying-pasting of content.

 With '$config["clean_ms_char"]' set as '2', characters '#x82', '#x91', and '#x92' (for special single-quotes), and '#x84', '#x93', and '#x94' (for special double-quotes) are converted to ordinary single and double quotes respectively and not to entities.

 The character values are replaced with entities/characters and not character values referred to by the entities/characters to keep this task independent of the character-encoding of input text.

-This parameter need not be used if authors do not copy-paste Microsoft-created text.
+The '$config["clean_ms_char"]' parameter need not be used if authors do not copy-paste Microsoft-created text or if the input text is not believed to use the 'Windows 1252' or 'Cp-1252' encoding.
+Further, the input form and the web-pages displaying it or its content should have the character encoding appropriately marked-up.

 -- 3.2  Character references/entities ------------------------------o